Potton: Great Fire

-The Shambles provided folding market stalls in the town square before brick buildings were put in place by Samuel Whitbread, the Lord of the Manor, in 1797.
-They became dilapidated in the 1930s and were demolished after the Second World War, with a modern library built in their place.
-The Clock House was opened on 23 July 1956 and used The Shambles' clock, illuminated dials and bell.
-In spring 2006, the mechanism was replaced with an automatic winding system costing £3,000.

 Railway

 The Sandy and Potton Railway, also known as Captain Peel's Railway, opened on 9 November 1857.
 It was established by Captain Sir William Peel VC, who resided at The Lodge.
 When the Great Northern Railway came to Sandy in 1850, Captain Peel had a branch line built to his estate and on to Potton.
 The railway's locomotive was named Shannon, after the frigate Captain Peel was commanding.
 He never saw his railway; he died of smallpox on 22 April 1858 in India.
 The engine itself is in the collection of the National Railway Museum and is currently housed at Didcot Railway Centre.
 The Potton Barbershop Harmony Club named its male chorus 'Shannon Express' after the locomotive.

 Potton railway station, which opened in 1862 and served the Varsity Line between Oxford to Cambridge, was closed in 1968.
 The railway was partly to blame for the decline of Potton market but made London accessible for the district's market gardeners.